josephaaroncampbell/JAC.RABBIT/README.md

 1. Canon EOS Utility
 2. Canon Digital Photo Professional 4
 3. Custom Windows Software (Batch files)
 a.
 ‘Setup.bat’ : Creates all the needed folders and files to run the automated service.
 b.
-‘Flatfield.bat’ : Creates the flat field tiff image from a source raw file needed to apply flatfield/vignette removal
- c. ‘jacRabbit.bat’ : monitors source folder for new RAW images.
+‘Flatfield.bat’ : Creates the flat field tiff image from a source raw file needed to apply flatfield/vignette removal  c. ‘jacRabbit.bat’ : monitors source folder for new RAW images.
 Completes the following actions for each RAW image:
  1. user input for raw type, file name, dpi, and other info
  2. continuously checks for new raw images in source hot folder
  3. locate black edge for auto rotation
  4. apply flatfield correction
  5. set density (dpi)
  6. 8 bit depth
  7. set colorspace to grayscale
  8. invert from positive to negative
  9. remove black edge pixels
  10. rotate image based on which edge is black.
-      11.  convert to tiff with unique file name
+ 11. onvert to tiff with unique file name
  12. embeds original raw file name into new tiff image
  13. moves edited raw images to backup raw folder
  14. moves created tiff images to separate output folder
 4. ImageMagick : handles all raw image manipulation and conversion.
 Its raw engine is dcRaw.
      i. http://www.imagemagick.org/script/index.php
 5. Exiftool : extracts and embeds metadata